5 Ways to use Leftover Lattice Fencing Indoors

 Lattice is also often used as freestanding dividers, archways, and walls in yards.
 This is an interesting method for breaking up an open space, or creating a flow and motion to your outdoor areas.

-- Cost – Lattice fence is a very affordable option when compared to other kinds of wooden fences.
+- Cost – Wooden lattice fencing is a very affordable option when compared to other kinds of wooden fences.
 Other kinds of fences can cost up to twice as much as a simple lattice fence.

-- Ease – Lattice fence is easy to install and work with.
+- Ease – Lattice fencing is easy to install and work with.
 Whereas other fence options can be quite labor and time intensive, lattice can be a fast and pain-free installation process.

-- Complementary – Wooden lattice plays well with others.
+- Complementary – Both wooden and vinyl lattice plays well with others.
 There are very few styles that will clash with a well-used lattice fence or wall.
-Existing fences can be accentuated and added upon with wooden lattice fencing.
+Existing fences can be accentuated and added upon with lattice fencing.

 - Privacy – Because of the nature of the lattice, there are visible holes in the fence.
 This can be a problem if you are looking to have complete privacy from your fence.

 - Durability – Lattice fence is not the most durable kind of fence, and therefore cannot take as much abuse.
 So if you need your fence to withstand any kind of extensive strain, you should consider a different option or be prepared for regular maintenance.

 - Maintenance – It is important to check your wooden lattice fence for signs of mildew, rot, and damage.
 When these things happen it increases the chance of further reducing the durability of the lattice.
 And when the lattice breaks, it can be complicated to replace a small portion of it, and it may come down to replacing entire sections of the fencing.